ruSauron/random-py-slideshow/README.md

 # Random Py Slideshow

 Simple Python 3 slideshow tool for navigating massive image libraries.
 Made with Gemini.
+This program should work on Windows, Linux, and macOS.

 The program processes hundreds of thousands of images in tens of thousands of folders on a standard hard drive within seconds.
 It starts displaying images immediately from a random folder while scanning the rest of the directory tree in the background.
 Supports random shuffle, folder navigation, and maintains a history of the last viewed images.